-This is a guide for adults in the state of Maine who want to change their legal name and/or gender marker (the "M", "F", or now "X" on many government issued IDs that often reflects a person's sex assigned at birth).
+This is a guide for adults in the state of Maine who want to change their legal name and/or gender marker.
+Your gender marker is the "M", "F", or "X" on many government issued IDs that often reflects a person's sex assigned at birth.
 This guide is especially written for trans or gender non-conforming people - but can be used by any adult who needs a name change!

-It includes step-by-step information about how to navigate these processes in Maine, and links to other helpful resources for navigating these changes in federal systems (Social Security Administration, and getting a passports).
+It includes step-by-step information about how to navigate these processes in Maine, and links to other helpful resources for navigating these changes in federal systems if you want to update your social security card or passport.

 If you are under the age of 18, this guide is not for you!
 The process for changing your name or gender marker is different if you are a minor.
 Read our article 'Minor Name Changes in Maine' to learn more about this process.